gsat-technology/aws-letsencrypt-automation/README.md

 The manual way of solving this problem is:

-- launch an EC2 instance
+- launch an EC2 instance with public IP address
 - point the Route53 record at the EC2 instance's public IP address
 - install the Letsencrypt tool
 - run the tool